Graph Skeletons and Diminishing Minors: Coarse skeletons of a graph

-\begin{Theorem} If a graph $G$ is $M$-fat $n$ bottlenecked for some $M,n$.
-Then $f:G\to G_{M,M}$ is a quasi-isometry. \end{Theorem} \begin{proof}(See Figure \ref{bounded_sets}) Let $G$ be a $M$-fat $n$ bottlenecked graph for some fixed $M,n\in\mathbb{N}$.
-By Lemma \ref{uniformly bounded = quasi-isometry}, if all the blocks are uniformly bounded then $f$ is a quasi-isometry, so assume to a contradiction that for any $m$ there is a some block with diameter greater than $m$.
-Let $a$ be one such block with diameter larger than $10M(n+1)$.
-As the diameter is greater than $10M(n+1)$ there are vertices $x_1,x_{n+1}\in a$ such that $d(x_1,x_{n+1})>10M(n+1)$.
-As $a$ is $M$-connected this gives points $x_2,x_3,x_4...x_n \in a$ such that all are more than $7M$-disjoint.
-Follow paths to the root from each $x_i$ for $3M$ to get $n+1$ $M$-disjoint paths that connect $a$ and a ball of radius $d(a,x_0)-3M$ around the root.
-This gives two $M$-disjoint sets connected by $n+1$ $M$-disjoint paths that cannot all be intersected a set of $n$ $M$-balls producing a contradiction. \end{proof} \begin{Corollary} If a graph $G$ is coarsely bottlenecked, then $f:G\to G_{\lambda,k}$ is a quasi-isometry for all $\lambda$ and all $k$. \end{Corollary}
+\begin{Theorem} If a graph $G$ is $M$-fat $n$-bottlenecked for some $M$ and $n$.
+Then $f:G\to G_{M,M}$ is a quasi-isometry. \end{Theorem}

+\begin{Corollary} A coarsely bottlenecked graph has asymptotic dimension 1 (see \cite{BD08} for information on asymptotic dimension).
+The converse is not true. \end{Corollary} \begin{proof}(See Figure \ref{bounded_sets}) Let $G$ be a $M$-fat $n$-bottlenecked graph for some fixed $M,n\in\mathbb{N}$.
+By Lemma \ref{uniformly bounded = quasi-isometry}, if all the blocks are uniformly bounded then $f$ is a quasi-isometry, so assume to a contradiction that for any bound there is some block with diameter greater than it.
+Let $B$ be one such block with diameter larger than $10M(n+1)$.
+As the diameter is greater than $10M(n+1)$ there are vertices $x_1,x_{n+1}\in B$ such that $d(x_1,x_{n+1})>10M(n+1)$.
+As $B$ is $M$-connected this gives vertices $x_2,x_3,x_4...x_n \in B$ such that all are more than $7M$-disjoint.
+Following paths from each $x_i$ to the root for $3M$ gives $n+1$ $M$-disjoint paths between $B$ and a $(d(B,x_0)-3M)$-neighborhood around the root.
+This gives two $M$-disjoint sets connected by $n+1$ $M$-disjoint paths that cannot all be intersected by the $M$-neighborhood around a set of a set of $n$ vertices, producing a contradiction. \end{proof} \begin{Corollary} If a graph $G$ is coarsely bottlenecked, then $f:G\to G_{\lambda,k}$ is a quasi-isometry for all $\lambda$ and all $k$. \end{Corollary}

-\begin{Lemma} If two distinct vertices in $G_{\lambda,k}$ are not connected by an edge then their preimages in $G$ are at least $M=\min\{\lambda,k\}$ disjoint. \end{Lemma} \begin{proof}
+\begin{Lemma} If two distinct vertices in $G_{\lambda,k}$ are not connected by an edge then their preimages in $G$ are at least $M=\min\{\lambda,k\}$-disjoint. \end{Lemma} \begin{proof}